OSVTAC/OSVTAC.github.io/meetings/2019/2019-05-14/minutes.md

 does, as well as the roadmap for the future.
 Director Gerull replied that the community meeting is more for the 10,000-foot view.

-Wasserman Wasserman said that if the topic is raised at the first meeting, the second meeting could say how it will be addressed.
+Member Wasserman said that if the topic is raised at the first meeting, the second meeting could say how it will be addressed.

 Director Gerull said that for buy-in and advocacy, when they did a similar